rackerlabs/docs-cloud-databases/api-docs/common-gs/using-client.rst

 Prerequisites
 -------------

-Run the trove client on Linux, the Ubuntu operating sytems, or Debian or Mac OS X. You also need a Rackspace Cloud account and access to Rackspace Cloud Orchestration.
+Run the trove client on Linux, the Ubuntu operating sytem, or Debian or Mac OS X. You also need a Rackspace Cloud account and access to Rackspace Cloud Orchestration.